Tilea Campaign, Part 35

 Season13EndAlessioMeetsLuccia

-It is said that General Valckenburgh saw fit to take the mighty cannon he was gifted by the leader of the Morrite church with him towards home, despite the fact that it would surely slow him down, or that it was intended for the war against the Morrite church’s old enemy, the undead.
-Many a Tilean is unsurprised by this, what with the callous, profit-centred nature of the VMC widely spoken of.
+It is said that General Valckenburgh saw fit to take the mighty cannon you gifted him back home, despite the fact that it would greatly slow him down, and that it was intended for the war against the Morrite church’s old enemy, the undead.
+Many a Tilean is unsurprised by this, considering the callous, profit-centred nature the VMC is widely supposed to possess.

 Season13EndRemanGun2

-Nevertheless, Luccia la Fanciulla, the wizard Johannes Deeter and his apprentice Serafina Rosa and a considerable force of pike, shot and brutes, have joined the Portomaggiorans and your Reman army in the camp outside Ebino, perhaps thus forming the mightiest army mustered in Tilea for an hundred years.
+Nevertheless, Luccia la Fanciulla, the wizard Johannes Deeter, his apprentice Serafina Rosa and a considerable force of pike, shot and mercenary brutes, have joined the Portomaggiorans and your Reman army in the camp outside Ebino, perhaps thus forming the mightiest army mustered in Tilea for a hundred years.

 Season13EndAlessioMeetsLuccia2